tk0987/SLA-printer/laptop_piPico_tandem/readme.md

 So - as in dir name - I'm building currently SLA printer on my oldest laptop.

 Yeah, my oldest laptop.
 I wrote bachelor on it, commuting in buses and trams.
 This Monte Carlo simulation was badass, but data processing and visualization even better...
 Ah.
 Now this thing has honor to serve as working 3D SLA printer.

+I tried to make it with raspberry pi zero with 7" display, but both of them were fried to death by the motor controller short circuit.
+I didnt know my motor needs 3 A to work, and the controler - DRV8825 - cannot withstand it. ba dum tsss...

     # ====================================++++++++++++++++++++++++++++++++++++++===================================